 One thing that I learned recently: dried flowers can be colorful too!
 And in fact, they’re a great alternative way to add color to your home if you love flowers, but don’t want to buy them on a weekly basis.
+To protect your blooms from dust and fading, follow these quick tips for how to make a dried flower cloche!

 What You’ll Need